Andy1914/NumberTools/README.md

 # NumberTools
-The PHP Number Tools class provides an easy-to-use collection of number manipulation helpers functions that you can quickly use into your own project to save you time and effort.
+Number Tools is an application that provides an easy-to-use collection of number manipulation, which can be used for various reasons.
+It is written in PHP.